dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Analyse apex code using PMD.md

 * **Send Anonymous Usage Telemetry (isTelemetryEnabled)**

   Enable this flag to send anonymous usage telemetry to track usage and bring further improvements to this task

 **Output Variables**

 **Control Options**

-**Gotcha's**
+**Gotcha’s**

 **Changelog**

-* 5.0.9 Refactored to use revamped folder structure
+* 5\.0.9 Refactored to use revamped folder structure
-* 4.3.10 Minor Fixes for buffer size
+* 4\.3.10 Minor Fixes for buffer size
-* 4.3.0  Updated with minor changes for the data to be displayed in PMD Analysis Tab
+* 4\.3.0 Updated with minor changes for the data to be displayed in PMD Analysis Tab
 * 4\.0.1 Updated with Telemetry
 * 3\.1.0 Initial Version